marco-2806/magpie/README.md

    Now register an account with an email (does not need to be a real email) and a password and your good to go.

+### Required Secrets

+Set the following environment variables before starting the back-end service:

+- `PROXY_ENCRYPTION_KEY` –  A 32-character (or longer) secret used to encrypt proxy credentials stored in the database.
+Changing this key after proxies have been saved makes them unreadable, so keep it safe and stable across deployments.

 ---

 For early support, join our <a href="https://discord.gg/7FWAGXzhkC">discord server</a>